bitkarrot/khatru/pfpcache/README.md

 ## Example Client

 See `profile-pic-example.html` for an example of how to use the profile picture endpoint in a web page.

+## LRU Cache Management

+The relay implements a Least Recently Used (LRU) cache mechanism to automatically manage the cache size:

+- The cache size is limited by the `max_cache_size_mb` configuration parameter
+- The system tracks when each file was last accessed
+- When the cache size exceeds the limit, the least recently used files are removed first
+- The cache is checked periodically based on the `lru_check_interval` configuration parameter

+This ensures that:
+1. The cache doesn't grow indefinitely
+2. The most frequently accessed profile pictures remain in the cache
+3. Older, unused profile pictures are automatically removed

+You can still manually purge the cache using the purge endpoints if needed.

 ## Use Cases